our highlights of the pumpkin weeks

 in addition to our a la carte menu

-Warm octopus on pumpkin puree, with celery, spinach and passion fruit
+Warm octopus on pumpkin puree with crunchy vegetables and sweet-sour sauce

 |Crema di zucca con cubetti di tonno marinato